Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: A Second-order Perspective

-From the above equation, we can see that the standard empirical Fisher on the left is not a rank-one matrix while our empirical Fisher on the right is a rank-one matrix.
+The standard empirical Fisher on the left is not rank-one, while our empirical Fisher on the right is.

 This misconception can impede our understanding of these methods.
 The outer product $\vH$ corresponding to our empirical Fisher $\tilde{\vF}_{\text{new}}(\vmu)$ is different from the standard empirical Fisher considered by \citet{kunstner2019limitations}.
-Indeed, some limitations in \citet{kunstner2019limitations} are due to the ill-conditioning issue near optimum as discussed in Sec.~\ref{sec:first_order_view}.
+Indeed, some limitations in \citet{kunstner2019limitations} are due to the ill-conditioning issue mentioned in Sec.~\ref{sec:first_order_view}.
 Importantly, we estimate a preconditioner $\vS$ and overcome the ill-conditioning issue by incorporating outer products from previous iterations (e.g., by a moving average) -- even in the full-batch setting as shown in \eqref{eq:root_free_update}.
 Aggregating these previous outer products makes our approximation distinct from the approximation considered by \citet{kunstner2019limitations} where the authors do not make use of previous products.
-As shown in Fig.~\ref{fig:experiment-convex} in Appendix~\ref{sec:app_convex_res}, our estimation works well in the examples considered by \citet{kunstner2019limitations}.
-Furthermore, our approximation has been theoretically justified \citep{Hazan2006LogarithmicRA,Mukkamala2017VariantsOR,WangLCT020} for square-root-free methods in (convex) settings similar to \citet{kunstner2019limitations}.
-Thus, our empirical Fisher does not suffer from all the limitations of the standard empirical Fisher discussed in \citet{kunstner2019limitations} when using our Fisher in the preconditioner estimation.
+As shown in Fig.~\ref{fig:experiment-convex}, our estimation works well in both convex examples constructed by \citet{kunstner2019limitations} and non-convex problems.
+Furthermore, our estimation has been theoretically justified \citep{Hazan2006LogarithmicRA,Mukkamala2017VariantsOR,WangLCT020} for root-free methods in (convex) settings similar to \citet{kunstner2019limitations}.
+Thus, our empirical Fisher does not suffer from limitations of the standard empirical Fisher considered in \citet{kunstner2019limitations} when using our Fisher in the preconditioner update scheme.